Sema4AI/cookbook/agents/dependency-due-diligence/runbook/runbook.md

     - The amount of adoption usually drives release candence and is an indication of functionality so the amount of forks, starts and downloads speaks to the viablily of the package

 3.  **Post-Analysis:**
-    - Create a single page html report file that I can view, store and share
+    - Create a single page html report file that I can view, store and share; Use the action `generate_report` to create the report and pass it a context variable that contains all the information you collected.

 ## Example Query Mappings